 Clearly, in general, such an eta-quotient need not be unique,

-thus this function allows to specifies the search space for
+thus this function allows to specifiy the search space for

-the eta-functions that are allowed to be used in the cofactor.
+the eta-functions that are allowed to be used for the cofactor.

-That is encoded below in the variables idxs
+That is encoded below in the variable idxs.

 idxs := etaFunctionIndices 4